arahi7860/node-npm-intro/README.md

 1. Navigate to your `sandbox` or another directory of your choosing.
 2. Create a new directory called `hello-node` and `cd` into it.
 3. Run `npm init` and answer each of the questions.
 4. Type `ls`.
 What has changed?
-Remember you can use the `cat` command to print files to the CLI.
+Remember you can use the `cat` command to print the contents of a file to the CLI.
 5. Create a file called `index.js` and edit it in your text editor.
 6. Console log 'hello world'.
 7. Create an array with at least three items, assign it to a variable, and console log it.